 The Pug is one of the smallest canines in the world.
-He is a very popular family pet and has a large following of fanciers and enthusiasts across the globe.
-A rising trend within the Pug community is the Albino Pug, or what some people call, the Pink Pug.
+He is a very popular family pet with a large following of fanciers and enthusiasts across the globe.
+A rising trend within the Pug community is the Albino Pug, or what some people call the Pink Pug.

-He isn’t new in himself, as Albino animals have been around for as long as ‘normal’ animals have existed, but the increasing popularity of the Albino pup is the latest, and somewhat disconcerting, designer puppy trends.
+He isn’t new in himself, as Albino animals have been around for as long as ‘normal’ animals have existed.
+Still, the increasing popularity of the Albino pup is the latest, and somewhat disconcerting, designer puppy trend.

 His appearance is very different, and with his flawed genetic makeup comes additional health issues to that of a normal Pug.
 If you’re here because you’re wondering what this new craze is, or you’re here because you want a new addition to your family, then read on for the in-depth details and controversy surrounding this little guy.

 The Pug is one of the oldest canine breeds, dating back to 400 B.C.
 His journey started in China where all of the Chinese Royalty adored him, as well as all of the other flat-faced toy dogs like the Pekingese and the Shih-Tzu.
 Soldiers kept the Pug under close guard, and no one other than Royalty or appointed noblemen was able to have one of their own.
 This changed in the 16th Century when Dutch traders returned to Europe with the Pug.
 Of course, he was favored by the local Royal family once again, but this time he was also enjoyed by ordinary citizens, and this was where his popularity really began.
 The Pug is known by other names, such as the Mopshond, which derives from the Dutch word ‘to grumble’, which suits this little guy aptly.
 He is also less commonly known as the Dutch Mastiff.